Learning a Large Neighborhood Search Algorithm for Mixed Integer Programs: Introduction

-\textbf{Contributions:} \begin{enumerate} \item We present a scalable learning-based LNS algorithm that combines learned models for computing the initial assignment and for selecting the search neighborhood at each LNS step. \item We propose an imitation learning approach to train the neighborhood selection policy using an expert that formulates neighborhood selection as a MIP which, if solved optimally, is guaranteed to select the neighborhood containing the optimal next assignment at a given LNS step. \item We evaluate our approach on five diverse large-scale real-world datasets, including two Google production datasets, and show that it matches or outperforms all baselines on all of them.
-It achieves a $2-37.8\times$ improvement over the best baseline with respect to the main performance metric, average primal gap, on three of the datasets. \end{enumerate}
+\textbf{Contributions:} \begin{enumerate} \item We present a scalable learning-based LNS algorithm that combines learned models for computing the initial assignment and for selecting the search neighborhood at each LNS step. \item We propose an imitation learning approach to train the neighborhood selection policy using as the imitation target an expert policy that, under certain assumptions, is guaranteed to select the neighborhood containing the optimal next assignment at a given LNS step. \item We show results on five diverse large-scale real-world datasets, including two from the production systems of a large technology company.
+It matches or outperforms all baselines on all of them, with a $2-37.8\times$ improvement over the best baseline with respect to the main performance metric, average primal gap, on three of them. \end{enumerate} We have also published source code for the key components of our approach, covering data generation, training, and inference, at \url{https://github.com/deepmind/neural_lns}.